aau-network-security/riotpot/README.md

     ```

 2. Navigate to the folder in where you have downloaded the RIoTPot source.
-3. With Docker running: ff you have Make installed, run the following command.
+3. With Docker running: if you have Make installed, run the following command.
 Otherwise run a docker-compose command using the docker-compose file included in the `build/docker` folder.
     - With make

     ```bash